 The opening of a bar is almost an assured success, but how is it in a country like ours where drinking is legally banned?
 A venture attracting legal repercussions cannot survive for long.

 Don’t Use Network/Advisers (8%)

-An advice in starting up like professional feasibility and clarity of investor’s goals is must to form a winning plan.
+A piece of advice in starting up like professional feasibility and clarity of investor’s goals is a reason to form a winning plan.
 But networking with conflicting opinions can play havoc with a startup.

 Burn Out (8%)

-A poor work/life balance can disturb or divert concentration whereas a startup needs a full focus especially by the person at driving seat.
+A poor work/life balance can disturb or divert concentration, whereas a startup needs a full focus, especially by the person in the driving seat.

 Failure to Pivot (7%)

-One always learns by mistakes but not accepting mistakes mean sticking and repeating, that is then a blunder.
-It keeps you away from customer’s expectations.
+One always learns by mistakes, but not accepting mistakes means sticking and repeating, which is then a blunder.
+It keeps you away from customers’ expectations.

-- The reasons pointed out are good to provide general understanding.
+- The reasons pointed out are good to provide a general understanding.

 - No way these are final but just possible.